-The Cloud Foundry team has been busy making the their platform as a service “just work” and recently published an in-depth blog post about Monitoring Cloud Foundry Applications with New Relic.
-Like we do, Cloud Foundry believes that application deployment, monitoring and management should be quick and simple to setup and use.
+The Cloud Foundry team has been busy making their Platform-as-a-Service “just work” and recently published an in-depth blog post about Monitoring Cloud Foundry Applications with New Relic.
+Like we do, Cloud Foundry believes that application deployment, monitoring, and management should be quick and simple to set up and use.

 Cloud Foundry’s deployment model is based around the concept of a buildpack, originally conceived and contributed as open source by Heroku, which contains the set of runtimes and frameworks required by the application being deployed.
 You can think of a buildpack as a stack of software that your application can take advantage of and depend on.

 The Java buildpack for Cloud Foundry includes the New Relic agent for Java applications automatically, so it only takes a few commands in your terminal or clicks of your mouse to provision New Relic and then bind it to your Java applications.
 After a quick application you’ll start seeing the application performance data in New Relic.